 Hospital: (928) 425-3261

 "It is our purpose to ensure our patient and their families have an understanding of each procedure performed on their loved ones.
 Education is a key to successful outcomes in any realm.
 We will strive each and every day to make that happen for each and every patient that entrusts us with the care of their family member.
 High quality surgical skills, combined with the talents of a motivated staff committed to the best potential result is how we create the environment of compassion, safety, security, and success.
-You are the reason we are here.
-I look forward to being available to each and every one of you at your convenience.
-Please feel free to call me for any reason."
+You are the reason we are here."

 Thank you for choosing Cobre Valley Regional Medical Center for your outpatient surgical procedure.
 We take our responsibility to you and your family very seriously.
 This is to help prepare you for your upcoming surgery and provide you with information about your rights and responsibilities as a patient.
 Please take a few minutes to read through this information and be sure to let us know if you have any questions.
 Our goal is to provide you with the highest quality of care within a caring and supportive atmosphere.